-Understanding the Stay-at-Home Order: What am I allowed to do?
+Understanding the Safer-at-Home Order: What am I allowed to do?
 What is open?

 Find resources for residents and businesses recovering from COVID-19.

 City Restoration Updates as of September 4, 2020

 As the City begins the process of gradually and carefully reopening, when interacting with City staff or visiting City facilities, the public must follow the social distancing and sanitation guidelines as defined in the Durham Stay-at-Home Order.
 This includes wearing a face covering and maintaining a six-foot distance between yourself and others.